 - Call companies in the community that might hire interns in your chosen career field.
 This proactive approach may be just what the organization is wanting in potential employees.

-- Check newspaper "help wanted" ads and websites of employers in the community that may hire workers with the skills you are developing in your college coursework.
+- Check websites of employers in the community that may hire workers with the skills you are developing in your college coursework.
 Apply to entry-level positions in your field of interest.
+Even if not directly posted as an "internship" a part-time job in your field will be just as valuable.

-- Ask the academic department chairperson of your major or field of interest if they know of any opportunities available.
+- Ask faculty members or the academic department chairperson of your major or field of interest if they know of any opportunities available.

 TIP: Get a written job description for your internships or co-op and save it because you can use that job description to describe the internship on your resume.